yanickc/mypy_playground/README.md

 If you get messages like `error: No library stub file for module 'pytest'`, try `--ignore-missing-imports`
 or append `# type: ignore`  after these imports.

-Library stubs are typed libraries used by MyPy that define types for many known which do not have typoe hinting yet.
+Library stubs are typed libraries used by MyPy that define types for many known which do not have type hinting yet.

+Fix any warnings.
+There should be none if the code has no type hinting yet.

+Add the `--strict-optional` option and fix any new warning.

 Then, add type hints gradually.